MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tailor-teams-apps.md

 |An app in the tailored app experience is already defined in an app setup policy and the feature is on. |The app is pinned based on the order defined by the tailored app experience.        |

 > [!NOTE]
 > You can't change the apps or order of apps in the tailored app experience.
 For now, if you want to make changes, you can set up your own custom experience.
-To do this, first disable the feature.
+To do this, first turn off the feature.
 Then, [create a custom app setup policy](teams-app-setup-policies.md), and [assign it to users or groups](assign-policies-users-and-groups.md).

 ## Related articles